 The University Library provides training on Research Data Management (RDM) for PhD students.
 We kindly invite PhD students from the Faculty of Behavioral and Movement Sciences (FGB) and the Faculty of Science to this course on writing a Data Management Plan.

-In this training, you’ll learn why good RDM is necessary and how it can be beneficial to your research.
-In an interactive workshop, we will provide you with practical guidelines and instruments to manage your data properly.
+In this course, you’ll learn why good RDM is necessary and how it can be beneficial to your research.
+In two interactive workshops, we will provide you with practical guidelines and instruments to manage your data properly.
 You will be working on a DMP for your own research, so that you can apply the things you learn to your own project.
+Your DMP will be peer reviewed by another participant of the course and you will peer review someone else’s DMP.
+At the end of the course you will also receive feedback from an RDM expert.
+Due to COVID-19 the workshops currently take place online.

 |Total ||28 hours (= 1 EC)|